steffy-lo/csc301-a2/README.md

  **Navigator:** Steffy

 It went quite well.
 We spent a fair amount of time discussing how to structure the data for displaying the menu.
 Once we agreed on the best approach, it was smooth sailing with Steffy as the navigator catching any small errors while Bianca acted as the driver.
 Overall, there was no conflict regarding the design and implementation of this feature.
-Comments and suggestions were

 <img src="./images/menu_feature_commit.jpg">